Shailendra-Vishwakarma/200-StreamAPI-Questions-Practice/README.md

 - API 11 ~ Group employees by their subjects and count the number of employees per subject.
 - API 12 ~ Find all employees whose roll number is greater than 120
 - API 13 ~ API 13: Get employees who are in  "Java" or "Python".
+- API 14 ~ Count how many employees have an even roll number